SirWojtek/CryptoGit/README.md

 You can remove plugin by `make clean` command.
 If you used PREFIX you must also type it for uninstall command.

+## Limitations
+Repositories created with GitCrypto use more disk space than unencrypted repos because encrypted files are threated as binary files.
+Changed inside binary file causes whole file to be rewritten when push.